This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.

 Chapter 7.
 Sponsored Posts and Ads

-The first thing that we see most new bloggers do is rush into throwing up ads on their blog to try to earn a quick buck, and sometimes this works out GREAT.
+The first thing that we see most new bloggers do is rush into throwing up ads on their blog to try to try and make money blogging fast, and sometimes this works out GREAT.

 But more often than not, the reality of ad earnings is often very far off of many people's expectations.

 Sponsored posts can also be a great way to get started and network with other bloggers, but the question you must ask yourself about both of these methods is: Are they right for you?